qirolab/laravel-reactions/README.md

 ```

 ### Toggle Reaction
-Toggle reaction method will add reaction to the model if the user has not reacted before.
-If a user has already reacted then it will replace the previous reaction with a new reaction.
-For example, if the user has reacted `like` on the model.
-Now on toggles reaction with `dislike` then it will remove the `like` and stores the `dislike` reaction.
+The toggle reaction method will add a reaction to the model if the user has not reacted.
+If a user has already reacted, then it will replace the previous reaction with a new reaction.
+For example, if the user has reacted 'like' on the model.
+Now on toggles reaction to 'dislike' then it will remove the 'like' and stores the 'dislike' reaction.

 If a user has reacted `like` then on toggle reaction with `like`.
 It will remove the reaction.